legendy4141/LanceDB/docs/src/fts_tantivy.md

 query syntax, see Tantivy's [query parser rules](https://docs.rs/tantivy/latest/tantivy/query/struct.QueryParser.html).

 !!! tip "Note"
     The query parser will raise an exception on queries that are ambiguous.
-For example, in the query `they could have been dogs OR cats`, `OR` is capitalized so it's considered a keyword query operator.
+For example, in the query `they could have been dogs OR cats`, `OR` is capitalized so it's considered a word query operator.
 But it's ambiguous how the left part should be treated.
 So if you submit this search query as is, you'll get `Syntax Error: they could have been dogs OR cats`.

     ```py
     # This raises a syntax error